Meet Dr. Basu

-A: My practice focus is on patient satisfaction, optimizing safety and comfort as well as consistent, beautiful results.
+A: As a Houston plastic surgeon, my practice focus is on patient satisfaction, optimizing safety and comfort as well as consistent, beautiful results.
 This focus has contributed to our strong referral practice and patients who return for additional plastic surgery and non-surgical procedures.

 My clinical focus includes focus includes cosmetic breast enhancement and reconstructive breast surgery, body contouring and mommy makeovers, facial rejuvenation and plastic surgery after weight loss.